Preserving Old Family Photos

 - Scan Your Old Photos

-Sharing your old photos is important, especially as families grow and spread out across the country or world.
+Sharing your old family photos is important, especially as families grow and spread out.
 After labeling and scanning your pictures, burn them to DVDs and print out several hard copies of each.
 Make a set of the best photos for every family member and distribute at Thanksgiving or Christmas.
 That way, you know they will have access to those images and stories in years to come.

 - Post to a Family Website